Callum-A/cosmwasm-zero-to-hero/14 - Query Tests/README.md

 That's our first test written and an overview of how to unit-test query routes.
 Run `cargo test` in your terminal to show that it is working!

-Lets now test the `Poll` route, there are two main cases:
+Let's now test the `Poll` route, there are two main cases:

-1. We query for a poll and it exists, expect the response to be `Some(poll)`.
+1. We query for a poll and if it exists, expect the response to be `Some(poll)`.
-2. We query for a poll and it does not exist, expect the response to be `None`.
+2. We query for a poll and if it does not exist, expect the response to be `None`.

 So let's outline our test, call it `test_query_poll`: